PathologyDataScience/triteia/README.md

 # Inference <a name="inference"></a>

 Inference with a hosted model is done using the `InferenceRunner` class.
-One instance of this class is intended to submit requests for a single model hosted on a single server.
+A single instance of this class is intended to submit requests for one model hosted on one server.
 It consumes data from a simple iterator that emits data/metadata pairs.
-For single input models, data should be provided as a numpy array.
-For multi-input models, data should be provided as a dict of key value pairs linking numpy arrays to model input names.
-These names can be retrieved using `Model.get_config()`.

-The InferenceRunner can apply preprocessing functions to the data after loading and prior to inference by passing a callable to the `pre` argument.
-For performance a typical session will create class instances inside multiple processes to parallelize reading and preprocessing.
+For performance a typical session will create instances using multiprocessing to parallelize reading and preprocessing.
 See the example notebook for details.

+For single input models, data is provided as a numpy array.
+For multi-input models, data is provided as a dict of key value pairs linking numpy arrays to model input names (visible from `Model.get_config()`).

+The InferenceRunner can apply preprocessing functions to data after loading and prior to inference by passing a callable to the `pre` argument.

-> **Note:** For multi-input models all inputs are required to have a batch dimension.
-For parameter inputs this batch dimension can be singleton.
-Batch size is inferred from the batch dimension of the first input value, which is typically the data that inference is performed on.
+> **Note:** For multi-input models all inputs are required to uniform batch dimensions.

 # Developer guide <a name="developer-guide"></a>